wilfredsj/fabrador_fatlas/FAtlas21Core/Notes/Notes.md

   type A3V = float32*float32*float32
   type AtlasCallbacks<'V,'C> = { makeVertex : A3V -> 'V; makeColour : A3V -> 'C; onUpdateCallback : (('V []*'C[]*int[]*string) list) -> unit }

-  the AtlasCallbacks instance is populated by FAbradador
+  the AtlasCallbacks instance is populated by Fabrador

   meanwhile... about the keypresses